 Chapel is a time set aside in the daily life of our community to come together as people of God in prayer, praise and proclamation of the gospel through word, sacrament, prayer, music and silence.
 As we come together our individual faith is nurtured, our communal beliefs and habits develop and the community is provided the opportunity for mutual conversation and consolation.

-Our general pattern for daily chapel follows a structure which offers flexibility and openness in terms of musical styles, prayer practices, and preaching schedule.
+Our general pattern for daily chapel during the regular semester follows a structure which offers flexibility and openness in terms of musical styles, prayer practices, and preaching schedule.

 Chapel Office Staff

 1 & 1/4 tsp baking powder

 3/4 cup + 2 Tbsp very hot water (minimum of 180 degrees F)

 Add wet ingredients to dry ingredients and mix well.
 Dough should be slightly sticky.
 Do not knead.

 Divide into four balls and flatten each into a 1/4 inch thick disk.